-We spoke to the New Wolsey Theatre about the steps they have taken to make the theatre accessible for everyone.
+The Hearing Care Centre's Melanie Ashton spoke to the New Wolsey Theatre about the steps they have taken to make the theatre accessible for those with hearing loss.

 For someone with hearing loss, normal social activities such as going to the theatre can be incredibly daunting.
-It is such a relief when theatres offer solutions aids to those with may need a little extra help, so they do not feel left out.
+It is such a relief when theatres offer solutions to those who may need a little extra hearing help, keeping everyone included.

 How do you make your performances more accessible for those with hearing loss?